smaremanda/add-in-docs/powerpoint/use-document-themes-in-your-powerpoint-add-ins.md

 ### Document theme fonts

-Every Office document theme also defines two fonts â€” one for headings and one for body text.
+Every Office document theme also defines two fonts -- one for headings and one for body text.
 PowerPoint uses these fonts to construct automatic text styles.
 In addition,  **Quick Styles** galleries for text and **WordArt** use these same theme fonts.
 These two fonts are available as the first two selections when you select fonts with the font picker:

 ![The font picker](../images/off15app_FontPicker.png)To view or customize theme fonts in PowerPoint, in the  **Variants** group on the **Design** tab, click the **More** drop-down - then point to **Fonts**, and click  **Customize Fonts** to display the **Create New Theme Fonts** dialog box.